A step-by-step introduction to crafting a great narrative

 If we looked to who experiences the greatest shift in perspective to determine whose story, or Storymind, Braveheart belongs to, Robert the Bruce would win.
 As hard as he tries to fight it, Robert comes around to William’s point-of-view.

-But if we looked to whose perspective is challenged to reconsider during the culminating moment where the subjective concerns of Main and Influence Character conflate with the objective concerns of the Overall Story Throughline the answer is easy.
+But if we looked to whose perspective is challenged to reconsider during the culminating moment where the subjective concerns of Main and Obstacle Character conflate with the objective concerns of the Objective Story Throughline the answer is easy.

 Resolution–the kind of personal resolution inherent to the Main Character perspective–plays out on-screen and on the page.
 It happens in the moment, providing a personal account of that determination of the Storymind to either Remain Steadfast in one’s justifications or to Change and adopt the justifications of another.